MegaHakkero/RXSudogame/README.md

 Yeah, I know, I have a pretty boring life.

 ## Compilation, dependencies etc.
-I've used some POSIX features as well as some other UNIX-only features in my program, so this doesn't compile on Windows because it doesn't have any of said features.<br>
+I've used some POSIX features as well as some UNIX-only features in my program, so this doesn't compile on Windows.<br>
 To compile this, I use
 ```sh
 gcc main.c -Wall -std=gnu11 -ltinfo -lncurses -pthread -o rxsudogame
 ```
 but `-std=gnu99` would probably work too.
-I just have a really new GCC.<br>
+I just have a new GCC.<br>
-Note that even though there's no other compile-time dependencies, you need a program called [qqwing](https://qqwing.com/download.html "qqwing downloads") installed on your system to actually generate sudokus with my program, otherwise you'll just get an error while trying to do it.
-On Manjaro and Arch Linux, you can install it with
+Note that even though there's no other compile-time dependencies, you need [qqwing](https://qqwing.com/download.html "qqwing downloads") installed on your system to actually generate games with my program, otherwise you'll just get a pipe open error.
+On Arch-based systems, you can install it with
 ```sh
 sudo pacman -S qqwing
 ```